tehongis/Apricot/README.md

 # Apricot
-Collection of different linux code projects with C, C++, javascript and python
+Trying to make simple game engine with SFML, Box2D and C++